-For the purpose of efficiency, of fully utilizing the expertise of affiliated parties part of Goldman Sachs as group in specific markets or investments and of gaining access to their global trading capabilities the Management Company may delegate at its own expense, while still retaining responsibility, control and coordination, the portfolio management activities of the different Sub-Funds to affiliated parties as listed in the section "Brief overview of the Company /Affiliated Investment Managers" in the Prospectus .
+For the purpose of efficiency, the Management Company may delegate, at its own expense, while still retaining responsibility, control and coordination, the portfolio management activities of the different Company Sub-Funds to third parties ("Investment Managers").
+Unless otherwise stated in the relevant Sub-Fund factsheet, the Management Company shall be the acting Investment Manager.